chiefnoah/mgaserver/README.md

 Step 1: Clone the repository.
 To do this, open up command prompt and run `git https://github.com/chiefnoah/mgaserver.git`

-Step 2: Switch to the lite brach.
-This can be done by typing in `get branch lite`

-Step 3.
+Step 2.
 Install the necessary dependencies.
 Again, from command prompt run `npm install`

-Step 4.
+Step 3.
 Finally, run the server by executing the `www` file in side the `bin` folder.
 To do this type `node bin/www` into command prompt and hit enter.

 ###Planned Features
 * Standalone parsing and ComicVine + MyAnimeList scraping